Enrique Diosdado

 Enrique Diosdado (May 6, 1910 – December 1, 1983) was a Spanish actor.
 He is sometimes credited as Enrique Alvarez Diosdado.
-Diosdado was a leading man of Argentine and Spanish films of the 1940s and 1950s.
+Diosdado was a leading man of Spanish and Golden Age Argentine films of the 1940s and 1950s.
 His daughter, Ana Diosdado, was a leading Spanish writer and playwright.
 His son, also named Enrique Álvarez-Diosdado, worked as a director and writer for several tv documentary series and films.